OUTAGE: Electric 913.573.9522 | Water 913.573.9622

 • How do I change my account information?

-• To update your name, phone number or address for your BPU account, please call 913-573-9190 to speak to a Customer Service representative.
+• To update your name, phone number or address for your BPU account:

 • How can I change the name on my account if the status of my account has changed due to death, divorce, etc.?